 James Knight, international head of Bonhams' motoring department, said:

-"I have known of this Bugatti for a number of years and, like a select group of others, hadn't dared divulge its whereabouts to anyone.
-It is absolutely one of the last great barn discoveries.
+"I have known of this Bugatti for several years and, like a select group of others, hadn't dared divulge its whereabouts to anyone.
+It is one of the last great barn discoveries.
 The Atalante is incredibly original and, although she requires restoration, it is 'restoration' in the true sense of the word.
 It offers a truly rewarding project to the new owner - who will join a select list of distinguished owners - to play such an integral part in bringing this wonderful motor car back to life."

-Over the last 15 years that we have been making and selling garage doors, we have seen some pretty interesting items in garages, and we’re hopeful one day we may be part of a fantastic discovery like this.
+Over the last 15 years that we have been making and selling garage doors, we have seen some pretty interesting items in garages, and we’re hoping one day we may be part of a fantastic discovery like this.